EECA-NZ/home-efficiency-calculator/readme.md

 * to use locally as a library for research.

 In either case the same codebase is used, providing a single source of truth, and allowing EECA teams to manage the model in a single place.

-A unit test coverage report for the python codebase can be found at [https://eeca-nz.github.io/home-efficiency-calculator/htmlcov](https://eeca-nz.github.io/home-efficiency-calculator/htmlcov).

 ## Prerequisites
 Before running the application, ensure you have Python and Docker installed on your system.
 Python 3.12 or higher is recommended.